yahsan2/vscode-dataview-preview/README.md

    npm run compile
    ```

-4. Open the project in VSCode:
+4. Open the project in VS Code:
    ```bash
    code .
    ```

-5. Press `F5` to launch a new VSCode window with the extension loaded
+5. Press `F5` to launch a new VS Code window with the extension loaded

 ### Verify Installation